-For academic year2020/2021, 154 incentives are available to the best international students admitted to a Master's degree programme, of which:
+For academic year 2023/2024, 155 incentives are available to the best international students admitted to a Master's degree programme, of which:

 - 100 total exemptions from the all-inclusive tuition fee

 You don't have to apply.
-By July, the beneficiaries will receive a formal email confirming the grant.
+In July, the beneficiaries will receive a formal email confirming the grant.

 The University of Milan is a partner to the UNHCR inclusive education programme to promote refugees' access to university education, social integration and active participation in academic life.

-Under the UNICORE 2.0 - University Corridors for Refugees project, which is part of this programme, the University awards two scholarships worth € 3,000 each, accommodation and a canteen card to candidates who are refugees in Ethiopia and have been admitted to a Master's degree programme delivered in English.
+For academic year 2022/2023 under the project UNICORE 5.0 the University awards one scholarship worth € 3,000, accommodation and a canteen card to candidates who are refugees in Kenya, Niger, Nigeria, Sudafrica, Uganda, Zambia or Zimbabwe and have been admitted to a Master's degree programme delivered in English

-In the 2019/2020 Academic Year, the University opened the first "educational corridor" through the intermediation of the Monastery of Mar Musa, in Syria.
-This initiative allowed two Syrian students to obtain a scholarship and accommodation which allowed them to enter Italy legally and resume interrupted studies.
+In the 2019/2020 Academic Year, the University opened the first "educational corridor" through the intermediation of the Monastery of Mar Musa, in Syria providing 2 scholarships.